phetsims/wave-interference/doc/model.md

 ?dev to get corresponding output in the console.
 Use the stopwatch and sim play/pause feature to record one cycle.
 To measure the wave speed, let the light propagate to the edge of the boundary, then use the measuring tape to measure distance and divide by the elapsed time on the stopwatch.

+The time constants have been tuned in WavesScreenModel.js so that the observed Wavelength and Oscillation Time are correct.
+This table can be used to verify those values if they need fine tuning (say if we need to adjust the wavelength scaling of light on the lattice.

 | Color | Frequency (THz) | Wavelength (nm) | Oscillation Time (fs) |
 | :--- | ---: | ---: | ---: |